anitvam/acsos-2025-vessels-network-slides/content/_index.md

 ## Rise of Autonomy & Data Collection

- * MASS require real-time situational awareness for collision avoidance.
+ * MASS require *real-time situational awareness* for *collision avoidance*.
  * Vessels are equipped with sensor suites (cameras, LiDAR, radar).
  * => High data volumes, low latency needs.

+ * At the same time, these kind of vessels must co-exist (and operate) with human operated vessels, which are not equipped with such sensors.
+    * they must respect maritime regulations (COLREGs)

 {{% /col %}}
 {{% col class="text-center"%}}